Ivy League suspends fall sports due to coronavirus pandemic - WHIZ News

 “It (the pandemic) is part of our society and we’re going to have to deal with it,” he said.
 “These kids have to do the same thing.
 They’ve got to go to school.
 They’ve been training their whole lives for the opportunity to play their sport.”

-AP Sports Writers Aaron Beard, Dave Campbell, Pete Iacobelli, Larry Lage, John Marshall and John Zenor contributed to this story.
+AP Sports Writers Aaron Beard, Dave Campbell, Stephen Hawkins, Pete Iacobelli, Larry Lage, John Marshall, Jay Reeves and John Zenor contributed to this story.

 More AP college sports: https://apnews.com/apf-sports and https://twitter.com/AP_Top25